eminehorozoglu/useref-example/README.md

 We reach the reference value with "Ref.current" and we can change this value whenever we want.

+- Manipulating the DOM with a ref:

+If we want to manipulate the DOM, we throw the "ref" into the DOM element we want.
+After React creates the DOM node and puts it on the screen, React will set the current property of your ref object to that DOM node.
+We can access the DOM element node and call methods like focus().
+Ref.current.focus();

 What sources did we use?